Masarouna is a five-year regional program that is implemented by the Masarouna consortium –

 partnerships and alliances to lobby and advocate for SRHR and open up space for their

-Pathway 1: Lobby and advocacy with YP for their SRHR
+Pathway 1: Lobby and advocacy with young people (YP) for their SRHR

 Long-term outcome 1: Decision-makers have formulated (and implemented where possible)